department-of-veterans-affairs/vagov-content/pages/life-insurance/file-a-claim-rewrite.md

 <div id="not-sgli-or-vgli" class="usa-accordion-content">

   <ol class="process">
-  <li class="process-step list-one">Complete the form below that applies to you</li>
+  <li class="process-step list-one">Complete VA Form 29-4125, Claim for One Sum Payment</li>
-  <li class="process-step list-two">Request the form from your service department point of contact</li>
+  <li class="process-step list-two">Include specific documents and follow other special instructions related to the type of claim</li>
   <li class="process-step list-three">Send the form by fax or mail to VA Regional Office and Insurance Center
      <br>
   <br>